-Even with the level of infrastructure investment estimated in the draft MTP and the CFP, increased congestion can be expected on Clark County's transportation system by the year 2035.
+Even with the level of infrastructure investment estimated in the draft MTP, increased congestion can be expected on Clark County's transportation system by the year 2035.
 In many of the transportation corridors, further system expansion through widening of existing highways will not be feasible (SWRTC, 2014).
+Alternative 4 in particular, with extensive land use changes not accounted for in the 2014 Regional Transportation Plan, would create a substantial burden on the County to plan and pay for the necessary roadway network improvements.

-In order for new development under the Preferred Alternative to be serviced by C-TRAN, new routes would have to be established, new equipment (e.g., buses) purchased, and new employees hired for operation.
+In order for new development under Alternatives 2 or 4 to be serviced by C-TRAN, new routes would have to be established, new equipment (e.g., buses) purchased, and new employees hired for operation.
 Because rural development is likely to happen incrementally, over a longer period of time, it may be cost-prohibitive for C-TRAN to service the rural areas of Clark County until those full build-out conditions are reached, if at all.